 - Time also to get acquainted with the concept of lady boys – and to sample Thai food.
 Pineapple and papaya with everything is delightful.
 Broken crab shell in a sea food curry more surprising.

 When?
-June 2001, side trip from Bangkok, coming from Myanmar, going on to Cambodia
+June 2001, Bangkok and Phuket, coming from Myanmar, going on to Cambodia

 How?
 Bus, car

 - I manage a snorkelling trip on a speed boat into the Andaman Sea to see the fabled limestone scenery, of Phi Phi, Maya, where The Beach was filmed, the lagoons, stilt villages and and another longtail boat journey round James Bond Island.
 It’s all gorgeous.
 We feed the fish bananas

 - Otherwise, the weather is bad, and it’s raining.
 There’s flooding in Patong and the punters in the many bars are sitting on stools a foot underwater.
 The signs say ‘Happy New Year -1996’.
-There’s nothing to do except hang about in the bars and talk to the working girls.
-They teach me how to pole dance, one or two disappearing quietly into the back every so often, with the odd customer who apprehensively wanders into the gloom.
+There’s nothing to do except hang about and talk to the working girls.
+They teach me how to pole dance, one or two disappearing quietly into the back every so often ‘for dinner’, taking along the odd customer who apprehensively wanders into the gloom.